Advertiser Disclosure

 Aeroplan

 As Toronto Pearson (YYZ) is Air Canada’s main hub, Ontarians have the ability to travel far and wide on Air Canada, along with the “Latitude Attitude” to help with Air Canada business class bookings when pricing is high.
-However, a one-way flight in business class between Toronto and Western Europe can be booked for less than 60,000 Aeroplan points.
+However, a one-way flight in business class between Toronto and Western Europe can be booked for 60,000 Aeroplan points, and sometimes even less when preferred pricing kicks in.

 Between Toronto and Europe, a one-way flight in business class with partner airlines costs 60,000–70,000 Aeroplan points.